afrolinksystems/E-Joy/README.md

 # E-Joy

-E-Joy is a monorepo for a restaurant ordering platform.
+E-Joy is a pnpm monorepo for a restaurant ordering platform.
 It includes customer ordering, merchant operations, platform administration, payments, uploads, reporting, and local infrastructure for development.

 ## Tech Stack